abhiram-karanth-core/turbo-query/README.md

 **Redis query cache** — caches full serialized search responses at the coordinator.
 Cache hits bypass the entire pipeline (embed, fan-out, rerank) and return in ~1–2ms.
 Cache misses fall through to the full distributed search pipeline.

 **Linux page cache** — mmap-backed vector reads (`vectors.bin`) are automatically cached by the OS after first access.
 Subsequent vector lookups on cache misses hit RAM, not disk, eliminating I/O latency from the hot path.

+Turbo Query heavily exploits temporal locality through these caching layers, with partial spatial locality emerging naturally from OS 4KB page loading — each vector access loads ~2.6 vectors worth of data, warming neighboring docIDs in the page cache as a side effect.

 ### Singleflight